nliaquin/linux-guides/dwm-installation.md

 If you notice only a black screen when rebooting, this is likely because you already had proprietary drivers or nvidia drivers installed to manage your display.
 This guide supports xorg and xsessions, but I unfortunately do not have any advice for nvidia gpu owners at this time.
 I am also having issues with nvidia on Debian-based distros while running dwm, and quite frankly, you're better off using PopOS or Manjaro for that sort of thing.

+One more thing: if you find that wlan0 is unavailable at startup, use the following command after rebooting and logging into root:
+> systemctl enable rfkill-unblock@all

+This tells systemd, the init system, to always unblock networking.

 If you have any questions or would like some help, email me at nickolas@nliaquin.xyz